cagefigter/windows-reg-tweaks/README.md

 A complete guide is [available here](https://www.bleepingcomputer.com/news/microsoft/finding-and-enabling-hidden-features-in-windows-10-using-mach2/).

 Keep in mind that not all feature IDs can be found within Windows debugging symbols.
-[Capstone](https://github.com/aquynh/capstone) is still needed in order to disassemble all details.
+[Capstone](https://github.com/aquynh/capstone) is still needed in order to disassemble all hidden details.

 Win 7 - 10 Home Users Notice